How Do You Treat Tension Myositis Syndrome?

 Somatic Tracking

-Somatic Tracking is probably the most used and helpful tool for reducing or eliminating the fear over our pain sensations.
+Somatic Tracking is probably the most useful tool for reducing or eliminating fear over pain sensations.
 It’s also used for emotional awareness.
-This podcast called “Tell Me About Your Pain” is the one that I have listened to many times to help me understand somatic tracking and practice it on myself.
+I have listened to this podcast, Tell Me About Your Pain, many times to help me understand somatic tracking and practice it on myself.

 Inner Child Work

-A Pain Free Life
+A Pain-Free Life

 How do you want your life to be?

-Read my post “Self-Care, The Cure for TMS?” to learn more about how to treat and heal TMS.
+Read my post, Self-Care, The Cure for TMS? to learn more about how to treat and heal TMS.

 2 Comments